preciofishbone/OmniaDocs/my-workplace/my-links/index.rst

 ![My Links](../../Images/my-links-block.png)

-Settings or the control
+Settings for the control
 ***********************
-To change the settings for the web part/block, active the edit switch and click  the settings gear.

-This will open the settings dialog.
+The following settings are available:

 ![My Links Web Part and block Settings](../../Images/my-links-block-settings.png)